Thank you to all of the volunteers, donors and sponsors who made our July 21 Community Action Day a great success!

 “Volunteering at the NJ Community Food Bank is an experience that impacts you to the core when you see how any small act of kindness--through donations of money, food or most importantly the gift of self--changes the lives of those less fortunate.
 When people in our industry are so richly blessed, it takes so little for us to give something that can truly touch the lives of others.”- Janet Proscia, Cronheim Mortgage, Member, NAIOP NJ Community Action Committee

-Look Who is Sending Volunteers
+Look Who Sent Volunteers

-Look Who is Conducting a Food/Cash Drive
+Look Who Donated Food/Cash from a Company Drive

 Before our partnership with the Food Bank began in 2010, NAIOP undertook a number of different projects.